ChrisHandley/LeightonAcademy/_episodes/02-styling.md

 teaching: 10
 exercises: 10
 questions:
-- "How apply styles to my text?"
+- "Semantic and Non-semantic tags"
 - "How can I insert an image?"
 - "How can we define further properties through a tag?"
 objectives: